Pieter de Coninck: Biography

 In 1309, together with Jan Breydel and Jan Heem, he led a new uprising in Bruges, this time against the adverse effects (for Flanders) of the peace of Athis-sur-Orge (1305).
 In 1321 he again took part in an uprising in Bruges.
-As a punishment all his possessions were confiscated and sold.
+As a punishment, all his possessions were confiscated and sold.

+Personal life

 Pieter de Coninck was married twice.
 He died in 1332 or 1333.
-Together with Jan Breydel he has a statue on the market of Bruges.
-It was put up in 1887.
+Together with Jan Breydel he has a monument by Paul de Vigne on the Markt of Bruges.
+It was originally unveiled in July 1887 in a local ceremony, followed by a formal opening that August by King Leopold II.